pegi3s/dockerfiles/bedtools/2.27.1/README.md

 # (Please note that the original software licenses still apply)

-This image allows the usage of the `BedTools` suite - a fast and flexible toolset for genome arithmetic. `BedTools` allows to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.
+This image allows the usage of the [Bedtools](http://bedtools.readthedocs.io/en/latest/index.html) suite - a fast and flexible toolset for genome arithmetic. `Bedtools` allows to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.

 By running the command `docker run --rm -v /your/data/dir:/data pegi3s/bedtools bedtools -h` you can list the tools included in this suite, namely: